securefederatedai/openfl/docs/install.docker.rst

    The Docker version of |productName| is to provide an isolated environment complete with the prerequisites to run a federation.
 When the execution is over, the container can be destroyed and the results of the computation will be available on a directory on the local host.

 1. Install Docker on all nodes in the federation.

-	Check that Docker is installed and running properly with the Docker *Hello World* command:
+2. Check that Docker is running properly with the *Hello World* command:

     .. code-block:: console